It is easy to match your watch to your suit if you know where to start.

 Your business casual attire might not require a suit.
 However, a nice suit jacket or blazer can often be the preferred choice.
 Matching your watch with it is just as important.

 With wide interpretations of what is acceptable for business casual, we have a wide variety of watches that will match.
-You still want a watch that looks polished with your outfit.
+You still want a good-looking, top-class watch with a suit jacket.
 Chrono, aviator, or diving watches are all excellent options.

 This is an excellent opportunity to introduce a bit of personal flair to your look, and these look interesting.
 Metal, leather, or even canvas bands are all perfectly fine with a business casual outfit.